Tired of Reading? Please listen to the blog

 - Creating Impact on More Lives

-As a public health professional, depending upon your role, you will be able to touch millions of lives with your work and change the face of the nation with your inputs.
+As a public health professional, depending on your role, you will be able to touch millions of lives with your work and change the face of the nation with your input.
 There are not many roles that give you such a responsibility.

 Types of Courses and Clinical Experiences Required

 Candidates who are interested in public health can go for BPH or MPH programs.

 The MPH program is a practice-based one that prepares its graduates for leading positions in public and private health organizations.
 The other degrees are more academic and intended to develop candidates for academic research and teaching positions.
 While BPH programs prepare the graduates to operate in the directorial roles of their field, students who are more interested in academics and research-focused parts should prioritize a master of public health.

 An MPH in public health will enhance your professional skills.
 This program is focused heavily on the research area of public health.
 Still, it will also aid you in becoming active as an individual practitioner by developing your understanding of public health.